 What do I do to maintain my claim for Free School Meals?

-Please note the online checking system only confirms or denies your eligibility to claim Free School Meals: it does not give us any other information.
-If we cannot confirm your entitlement through this process we will contact you to ask you to provide up-to-date evidence of the benefit you receive.
+Your claim for free school meals will be reviewed on a regular basis by the Free School Meals Team once the Universal Credit roll out is complete.
+We use the Eligibility Checking System provided by the Department for Education to reconfirm your entitlement.
+We will send you messages if there are any changes to your child's status.
+Please note the online checking system only confirms or denies your eligibility to claim free school meals: it does not give us any other information.
+If we cannot confirm your entitlement through this process, we will contact you to ask you to provide up-to-date evidence of the benefit you receive.

-Will I need to re-apply if my child changes school?
+Will I need to re-apply if my child transfers mid-year?

 Yes, once a start date has been confirmed, please log into the portal, make a new application for the child and amend the school that your child will be attending, and submit a new application on the portal.